gallochris/cbb-docs/hugo_source/content/team-stats/05-personnel-stats.md

 It takes the minutes played for each team ordered by height.
 For example, 20% of minutes played by the tallest players are likely the center's minutes.

-For example, Purdue's average height at the center position was +5.4 inches taller than the average of all teams.
+For example, UCF's average height at the center position was +6.4 inches taller than the average of all teams.

-Purdue's starting center, Isaac Haas, was 7'2 or 86 inches, and their backup center, Matt Haarms was 7'3 or 87 inches.
+UCF's starting center, Tacko Fall, was 7'6 or 90 inches.

 **Effective Height**

 Effective height is the average of the center and power forward position.
-The same Purdue squad posted an effective height of 3 inches for these 2 positions.
+The same UCF squad posted an effective height of 3.9 inches for these 2 positions.

 ### Bench Minutes